arash-javan/arash-javan/README.md

 (he/him)

-recent graduate from UBC with a degree in Biophysics
+Recent graduate from UBC with a degree in Biophysics

-currently learning baisc software skills and machine learning
+Currently learning baisc software skills and machine learning!